 - Pass all tests required for licensure in the state where the educator preparation program is headquartered and be eligible for licensure in the state where their educator preparation program is headquartered (actual licensure is not required).

-- Pass all tests required for Wisconsin licensure before a license will be issued - see Out-of-State Testing Information and Out-of-State Elementary Education Candidates.
+- Pass all tests required for Wisconsin licensure before a license will be issued - see Wisconsin Testing Requirements and Out-of-State Elementary Education Candidates.

 If the same tests are required by both states (Wisconsin and the state where the approved program is headquartered), the applicant must meet the higher of the two states’ passing scores.